edm00se/emoji-transmogrifier/README.md

 ## RegEx Pattern
 At the heard of this task is a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that performs the matching of the short code which is to be replaced.

-The RegEx pattern I sttled on can be viewed and tested against the known emoji short codes by viewing the pattern here: https://regex101.com/r/hI5qF5/1
+The RegEx pattern I settled on can be viewed and tested against the known emoji short codes by viewing the pattern here: https://regex101.com/r/hI5qF5/1

 The pattern itself: